Malcolm Bradbury: Works

 Bradbury was a productive academic writer as well as a successful teacher; an expert on the modern novel, he published books on Evelyn Waugh, Saul Bellow and E. M. Forster, as well as editions of such modern classics as F. Scott Fitzgerald's The Great Gatsby, and a number of surveys and handbooks of modern fiction, both British and American.
-However, he is best known to a wider public as a novelist.
-Although often compared with his contemporary David Lodge, a friend who has also written campus novels, Bradbury's books are consistently darker in mood and less playful both in style and language.
+He is best known to a wider public as a novelist.
+Although often compared with his contemporary David Lodge, a friend who also wrote campus novels, Bradbury's books are consistently darker in mood and less playful in style and language.
 In 1986, he wrote a short humorous book titled Why Come to Slaka?, a parody of travel books, dealing with Slaka, the fictional Eastern European country that is the setting for his novel Rates of Exchange, a 1983 novel that was shortlisted for the Booker Prize.

 Bradbury also wrote extensively for television, including scripting series such as Anything More Would Be Greedy, The Gravy Train (and its sequel, The Gravy Train Goes East, which explored life in Bradbury's fictional Slaka), and adapting novels such as Tom Sharpe's Blott on the Landscape and Porterhouse Blue, Alison Lurie's Imaginary Friends, Kingsley Amis's The Green Man, and the penultimate Inspector Morse episode The Wench is Dead.
 His last television script was for Dalziel and Pascoe series 5, produced by Andy Rowley.
 The episode "Foreign Bodies" was screened on BBC One on 15 July 2000.

-His work was often humorous and ironic, mocking academe, British culture, and communism, usually with a picaresque tone.
+His work was often humorous and ironic, mocking academics, British culture, and communism, usually with a picaresque tone.